Uttara Kannada: Portuguese

 Cintacora, also known as Chittakula, and Sindpur, were Portuguese and Chittakula was known to them as a very old port.
 When the fort of Sadashivgad was built in this area, the village also came to be known by that name.
 Pir fort, named for the Dargah of Shah Karamuddin, was captured and burnt by the Portuguese in 1510.
 The creek at the mouth of the Kali River was a trading center which came into great prominence after Sadashivgad was built and the Portuguese realized the advantages of its sheltered harbour.

 British

 In 1638, a rival English trading body, the Courteen Association, established a factory at Uttara Kannada (actually the village named Kadwad, situated 6 km eastwards on the banks of the Kali river).
 It was a trade port frequented by traders from Arabia and Africa.
 Baitkhol port (the current civil port of Uttara Kannada) was known for its natural harbour.
-The name Baithkhol is Arabic term, Bait-e-kol, meaning bay of safety.
+The name Baithkhol is an Arabic term, Bait-e-kol, meaning bay of safety.
 Muslin was the chief commodity purchased but Uttara Kannada was also a source for pepper, cardamom, cassia and coarse blue cotton cloth.
 Situated on India's west coast, 50 miles south-east of Goa, Uttara Kannada was noted for its safe harbour.
 In 1649, the Courteen Association united with the British East India Company and Uttara Kannada became a company factory.